 An RSTA transmitting a DL NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP-A frame and/or the UL NDP frame; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP-A frame or UL NDP frame respectively.
 For the NDP-A frame, when not received in an HE/VHT/HT PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP–A frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP-A frame is received in a non-HT PPDU.

+In the Ranging NDP Announcement frame, the ISTA shall set the UL Rep subfield of the STA Info field to a value in the range 0 to RSTA Assigned UL Rep; the DL Rep subfield of the STA Info field to a value in the range 0 to RSTA Assigned DL Rep.